 Bathroom Under-Stairs Toilet Ideas

 As it’s becoming increasingly more common for homeowners to want to renovate the unused area beneath their staircase into a toilet, we’re here to give you some tips and inspiration so that you too can make the most of your home’s every corner.
-Depending on the room’s footprint, you will either be able to install a straightforward, practical suite with a sink and toilet or you can opt for a complete cloakroom set.
+Depending on the room’s footprint, you will either be able to install a straightforward, practical suite with a sink and toilet or you can opt for a cloakroom suite.
 We have compiled some of the very best ideas for fitting a new toilet in your house to give you the motivation you need to transform that unused space into a luxurious, functional bathroom suite.

 We’ll begin by talking you through some of the key elements to take into consideration when you’re in the planning stages; how to fit a suite underneath your staircase, the dimensions you’ll require, as well as a few of our top tips on utilising every centimetre effectively.
 Following on from that, we have covered the main considerations that come with the task of fitting a new small-scale toilet; the water supply, ventilation, and the types of fixtures you can realistically expect to work with in such a minimal footprint.